kidisty/WeatherPython/README.md

 # WeatherPython
-Visualization of the weather of more than five hundred cities across the world of varying distance from the equator.
+Visualization of the weather of more than five hundred cities across the world of varying distance from the equator

 The question :
 What's the weather like as we approach the equator?